-Because of the lack of standards, most States use the World Health Organization (WHO) Guidelines for managing recreational waters.
+As these are draft, most States use the World Health Organization (WHO) Guidelines for managing recreational waters.
 WHO published guidelines for both determining the severity of a bloom and for concentrations of toxins (Tables 19 and 20).

 Table 19.
 WHO guidelines for HABs in recreational waters.